 The bar chart on this page compares the salary distribution between two chosen departments.
 X-axis indicates the proportion of faculty in the two departments.
 Y-axis represents salary range.

+PLEASE CHANGE THE WORDING if the graph is changed to another style.

 Instruction:

 Select the campus, the department, and the year of the two departments for comparison.